-Struck by a moving vehicle was the most common killer in agriculture.
+Injured by an animal was the most common cause of fatal injury in agriculture.

-Agriculture has the worst rate of worker fatal injury (per 100,000) of the main industrial sectors.
-It is eighteen times as high as the average rate across all industries.
+Agriculture has the worst rate of worker fatal injury (per 100,000 workers) of all the main industry sectors, with the annual average injury rate over the last five years around 21 times as high as the all-industry rate.

-The youngest person killed was a 4-year-old child.
+The youngest person killed was a farmer’s 3-year-old child.

 Previous year’s reports are available on the National Archive.